-In my post on My Inspiration for The Suffragette’s Daughter, I mentioned that despite the Representation of the People Act of 1918, a significant milestone in the suffrage movement, a third of the adult female population in Britain still didn’t have the right to vote.
+In my post on My Inspiration for Death at Crookham Hall, I mentioned that despite the Representation of the People Act of 1918, a significant milestone in the suffrage movement, a third of the adult female population in Britain still didn’t have the right to vote.

 The fight for equal representation was far from over, and this was certainly true when it came to women serving as jurors.
-The repercussions of this inequality are highlighted in The Suffragette’s Daughter.
+The repercussions of this inequality are highlighted in Death at Crookham Hall.

 Although women had played a role on juries since the thirteenth century, it was in a specific capacity; in this century, ‘matrons’ were first recorded.
 Matrons formed a special class of jury with the task of ascertaining whether a woman found guilty of a capital crime was pregnant.
 If a woman was pregnant, her execution was delayed.

 After the Representation of the People Act 1918, women could sit as jurors.
 But in the same way a property requirement restricted the number of women eligible to vote, it also restricted who could sit as a juror.
 Under the act, women had to occupy property worth at least five pounds per annum to qualify for a vote in parliamentary elections.
 However, under rules dating back to 1825, you had to own at least twice as much to qualify as a juror.